Mismatching-Aware Unsupervised Translation Quality Estimation For Low-Resource Languages: Introduction

 \section{Introduction}

-Translation quality estimation (QE) is defined as the task of determining the quality the machine translation (MT) model without the need for gold reference translations.
-The reference-based evaluation metrics commonly used for automatic evaluation of MT such as BLEU \citep{bib1}, METEOR \citep{bib2} or TER \citep{bib3} score the MT outputs in comparison to a gold reference.
-However, references are not always available, especially in real-time scenarios, where we want to inform the user about the reliability of MT outputs or increasing the efficiency in automatic post-editing \citep{bib4} (e.g., by estimating the effort needed to post-edit each sentence).
-Thus, reference-free evaluation metrics (i.e., QE), has become a significant area of research in the field of MT.

-QE could be performed at various levels, including, word, sentence, or document level \citep{bib5}.
-The sentence level QE, which is the focus of this paper, is defined as predicting either of the two objectives of \textit{Direct Assessment} (DA), which is the perceived quality score of translated sentences or post-editing effort, which is the number of edits a translator needs to achieve a perfect translation measured by the \textit{Human-mediated Translation Edit Rate} (HTER) metric \citep{bib3}.
+Translation quality estimation (QE) is defined as the task of determining the quality of machine translation (MT) models without the need for gold reference translations \citep{specia2009}.
+The reference-based evaluation metrics commonly used for automatic evaluation of MT, such as BLEU \citep{papineni2002}, METEOR \citep{banerjee2005} or TER \citep{snover2006}, score the MT outputs in comparison to a gold reference.
+However, references are not always available, especially in real-time scenarios where we want to inform the user about the reliability of MT outputs or to increase the efficiency in automatic post-editing \citep{do2021review} (e.g., by estimating the effort needed to post-edit each sentence).
+Thus, reference-free evaluation metrics (i.e., QE) have become a significant area of research in the field of MT.
+QE can be performed at various levels, including word, sentence, or document level \citep{kepler-etal-2019-unbabels}.
+The sentence level QE, which is the focus of this paper, is defined as predicting either of the two objectives of \textit{Direct Assessment} (DA), which is the perceived quality score of translated sentences or post-editing effort, which is the number of edits a translator needs to achieve a perfect translation measured by the \textit{Human-mediated Translation Edit Rate} (HTER) metric \citep{snover2006}.

-State-of-the-art (SoTA) QE models often need an almost large amount of data (more than 7K sentence pairs in standard datasets) with DA or HTER quality labels for training \citep{bib6}.
-However, such annotated data is not easily obtainable for most of the languages, especially in low resource scenarios.
-Thus, unsupervised approaches with no need of any QE supervision would be beneficial and attractive.
+State-of-the-art (SOTA) QE models often need several thousand pairs of sentences (more than 7K sentence pairs in standard datasets) with DA or HTER quality labels for training \citep{specia2021findings}.
+However, such annotated data is not easily obtainable for most languages, especially in low-resource scenarios.
+Thus, unsupervised approaches without the need for any QE supervision would be beneficial and attractive.

-In this work, we focus on developing a fully unsupervised sentence-level QE model.
-Our approach follows BERTScore \citep{bib7}, except that it is implemented based on the pretrained cross-lingual word embeddings instead of the monolingual BERT \citep{bib8} model.
-This approach was firstly adopted in \cite{bib9}, where they used multilingual BERT for computing BERTScore as an unsupervised QE method.
-However, they revealed the so-called \textit{mismatching issue}, where there exists a lot of mismatching errors between the source and translated candidate tokens when performing greedy matching with pairwise word similarities.
-In response to this issue, they proposed to use the word alignment knowledge from GIZA\texttt{++} \citep{bib10} and penalize the similarity of unaligned tokens in the similarity matrix, while performing the greedy matching on it.